gatsbyjs/gatsby-ja/docs/contributing/triaging-github-issues/index.md

 ## First touch maintenance

-For Gatsby the first line of communication between a user and the team is the issue tracker on GitHub.
-Typically, every day 20-30 issues are opened -- that's one every hour!
+For Gatsby the first line of communication between a user and the team is the Issue tracker on GitHub.
+Typically, every day 20-30 Issues are opened -- that's one every hour!

-An opened issue could be:
+An opened Issue could be:

 - [a question that can be answered immediately](#questions-with-immediate-answers)
 - a bug report